yangxucmt/iDMRG_v0.0/README.md

-This is the iDMRG code I used in my work .
+This is the iDMRG code I used in my work.
 I basically build everything from scratch to suit my specific needs.
 The code borrowed significant insights and practices from ITensors and TenPy.

 There are still many features I want to add to my iDMRG code:
 1. Implement the quantum number conservation